Setup

 equals given Public Key and backend url equals default SDK url or url provided by Pango team.

 Note that at this time, it is not possible for users to create their own accounts directly if they do not already have an account established with us.
-Please contact your sales representative to initiate account creation as part of the project and client onboarding process or contact us.
+Please contact your sales representative to initiate account creation as part of the project and client onboarding process or .
 We apologize for any inconvenience.

 where: